-Activated Carbon is a form of carbon that has been processed to make it extremely porous (absorbent) and thus it has a very large surface area available for absorption or to react with chemicals.
-Just one gram of activated carbon has a surface area of approximately 500 m² (or about 2 tennis courts).
+Activated carbon is a form of carbon that has been processed to make it extremely porous (absorbent).
+Thus, activated carbon has a very large surface area available for absorption or to react with chemicals.
+Only one gram of activated carbon contains a surface area of approximately 500 m² (or about 2 tennis courts).

 So Carbon Filters are designed to remove smells, chemicals, dust, & fungal spores from the air.

 In order to choose the correct filter and fan, the first step is to figure out what size filter and fan are appropriate for the volume of air being “cleaned.”
 (The Grow Room Volume)